webaware/ssl-insecure-content-fixer/readme.txt

 = I get "insecure content" warnings from some of my content =

 You are probably loading content (such as images) with a URL that starts with "http:".
-Take that bit away, but leave the slashes, e.g. `//www.example.com/image.png`; your browser will load the content, using SSL when your page uses it.
+Take that bit away, but leave the slashes, e.g. `//www.example.com/image.png`; your browser will load the content, using HTTPS when your page uses it.

 = My website is behind a load balancer or reverse proxy =

-If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when SSL is being used, you will need to select the appropriate [HTTPS detection settings](https://ssl.webaware.net.au/https-detection/).
+If your website is behind a load balancer or other reverse proxy, and WordPress doesn't know when HTTPS is being used, you will need to select the appropriate [HTTPS detection settings](https://ssl.webaware.net.au/https-detection/).
 See my blog post, [WordPress is_ssl() doesn’t work behind some load balancers](http://snippets.webaware.com.au/snippets/wordpress-is_ssl-doesnt-work-behind-some-load-balancers/), for some details.

 = I get warnings about basic WordPress scripts like jquery.js =